herrevilkitten/build-quip-app/README.md

 build-quip-app version <version> <options>
 ```

-If the manifest's version name is already in semantic versioning format, then `<version>` can be of
+If the manifest's version name is already in semantic versioning format, then `<version>` can be one of
 ```
 major
 minor